Glenn Firebaugh

 Glenn Firebaugh is an American sociologist (born: Charleston, West Virginia) and leading international authority on social science research methods.
 Currently he is the Roy C. Buck Distinguished Professor of Sociology (Emeritus) at the Pennsylvania State University.
 He has also held regular or visiting faculty appointments at Harvard University, Vanderbilt University, Oxford University, and the University of Michigan.

 Firebaugh is best known for his contributions to statistical methods and for his research on global inequality.
-In 2018 he received the Paul F. Lazarsfeld Award from the American Sociological Association for "a career of distinguished contributions to the field of sociological methodology."
+In 2018 he received the Paul F. Lazarsfeld Award from the American Sociological Association for "a career of distinguished contributions to the field of sociological methodology".
 His publications are highly cited by other social scientists.

 Career and education

-Glenn Firebaugh attended graduate school at Indiana University at Bloomington where he received his M.A. in 1974 and Ph.D in 1976, both in sociology with a minor in econometrics, and mathematical models.
-He then joined Vanderbilt University in 1976 as an Assistant Professor, and then advanced to Associate Professor in 1982.
-He joined Pennsylvania State as a Full Professor in 1988 and was the head of the Department of Sociology from 2001-2004.
+Glenn Firebaugh attended graduate school at Indiana University at Bloomington where he received his M.A. in 1974 and Ph.D. in 1976, both in sociology with a minor in econometrics, and mathematical models.
+He then joined Vanderbilt University in 1976 as an assistant professor, and then advanced to associate professor in 1982.
+He joined Pennsylvania State as a Full Professor in 1988 and was the head of the Department of Sociology from 2001 to 2004.
 He advanced to Distinguished Professor in 2006.

-From 1995-1996 Firebaugh was deputy editor and 1997 to 1999 he was the editor of the American Sociological Review.
+From 1995 to 1996 Firebaugh was deputy editor and 1997 to 1999 he was the editor of the American Sociological Review.